Eddtn/alx-system_engineering-devops/0x00-shell_basics/README.md

-displaying the content list of working file
+a script that changes the working directory to user home directory